All Episodes

 The case for an exit strategy is only growing stronger every day, said Representative Matty Meehan of Massachusetts.

-The lack of consensus was evident at two and a half hour lunch meeting with House Democrats earlier this month.
+The lack of consensus was evident at a two and a half hour lunch meeting with House Democrats earlier this month.

-Some argued for immediate and full withdrawal, while others countered that troops should be withdrawn more gradually, and some said there should be no timetable according to House members who attended the meeting.
+Some argued for immediate and full withdrawal, while others countered that troops should be withdrawn more gradually, and some said there should be no timetable, according to House members who attended the meeting.

 Doesn't matter.